If you’ve clicked on this link to find more information on how to prepare for your engagement session… You’ve come to the right place!

-- This is the perfect opportunity to get your makeup and hair done.
-Keep in mind you still want to look like you so don’t go overboard with the makeup.
-This is a great opportunity to come as a polished you.
+- This is the perfect time to get your makeup and hair done (If you are looking for a great makeup artist make sure you contact www.jasminehoffman.com ).
 Think about what you might wear to a nice evening out or how you might dress for a special occasion.
 Long flowy maxi dresses photograph really well (definitely one of my favourite items of clothing for ladies to wear at sessions)!

 - You want your pictures to represent you and your personal style.
 Maybe you’ve been waiting for the right time to put on that cute summer dress that’s in your closet?
 Black and white clothes are always classic but don’t be afraid to wear colour!
-Light colours are always flattering.
-Colourful clothes can really make a photo too, especially in an urban setting.
+Light colours are always flattering and highly recommended!
 To see how to wear complimentary colours check out this link: http://www.collegefashion.net/fashion-tips/a-foolproof-guide-to-matching-colors-in-your-outfits/

 - Keep in mind what season it is and dress accordingly.

 - Bring a change of shoes if you don’t feel like you will be able to wear your “fancy” shoes for the whole shoot (especially if we have to walk through a trail or on the beach).